-Welcome to Blooducation.
-These podcasts are an educational resource delivering up to date knowledge on a broad range of haematology topics that we hope will be useful for the haematology FRCPath exams and continuous professional development.
-We will be releasing more content over time, aiming to bring you the latest updates from experts in the field.
+Welcome to Blooducation!
+These podcasts are an educational resource delivering up to date knowledge on a broad range of haematology topics that we hope will be useful not only for those revising for the haematology FRCPath exams but also for continuous professional development for all haematologists.
+We will be releasing more content regularly, aiming to bring you the latest updates from experts in the field.

-Suzy Morton is a haematology consultant at the Queen Elizabeth Hospital, University Hospitals Birmingham and NHS Blood and Transplant.
+Dr Suzy Morton is a haematology consultant at the Queen Elizabeth Hospital, University Hospitals Birmingham and NHS Blood and Transplant.
 She works predominantly in transfusion medicine and non malignant haematology.
-She has a keen interest in education and regularly teaches doctors at all levels as well as medical students and allied healthcare professionals.
-She is the transfusion representative on the West Midlands Specialty Training Committee for haematology and the educational lead for haematology SpRs at QEHB.
+She has a keen interest in education and teaches doctors at all levels as well as medical students and allied healthcare professionals.
+She is the transfusion representative on the West Midlands Haematology Specialty Training Committee and the educational lead for haematology SpRs at QEHB.
 She is the transfusion representative on the BSH education committee and sits on the NBTC education working group.
-Suzy runs a Twitter account aimed at delivering transfusion education on the handle @TransfusionWM
+Suzy runs a Twitter account aimed at delivering transfusion education; you can follow her @TransfusionWM

-Helen Parry is an NIHR clinical lecturer in haematology at the University of Birmingham and University Hospitals Birmingham.
-Her interests are in malignant haematology and in particular chronic lymphocytic leukaemia, for which she co-authored the BCSH guideline.
-Following her PhD, she has continued to research the impact of secondary immunodeficiency in haematological diseases, including the impact of novel therapies on immunity and vaccination.
-Helen has active grants with AMS and BSH and also regularly lectures.
-She has an interest in patient engagement and optimising service integration between primary and secondary care.
+Dr Helen Parry is an Associate Professor in Haematology at the University of Birmingham and Honorary Consultant Haematologist at University Hospitals Birmingham.
+Her research interests are in vaccination, malignant haematology and the impact of novel therapies on immunity.
+She co-authors the BCSH guideline for CLL management and has led on several UK COVID-19 research studies and trials in the immunocompromised and healthy elderly.
+She also has an interest in optimising service integration between primary and secondary care.

-For more information about the podcasts and your hosts, Dr Helen Parry and Dr Suzy Morton, listen to our “episode zero”.
+For more information about the podcasts and your hosts, please listen to our “episode zero” (see top of page).